Looking for the key product management KPIs to measure your product’s performance?

-What is product management KPI?
+What are product management KPIs?

 The metrics that you choose should be based on your business goals – getting more leads, increasing website performance, getting inputs for new features, and so on.

-13 Product Management KPIs and Metrics
+13 Product Management KPIs and Metrics to Track (with Calculation)

 Here are 13 of the best product management KPIs that you need to know: